LOADING ...

 Sir Joseph.

-As office boy I such a mark
+As office boy I made a mark

-they gave me the post of a junior clerk.
+That gave me the post of a junior clerk.

 I the writs with a smile so bland,